lblod/form-content-service/README.md

 When this service is added to a semantic-stack project you can run `docker compose up -d` in the root of this project.
 So it can connect to your main project.
 Make sure to update the volume to your `app`.

+### Packages

+This service works best in combination with the [`ember-semantic-forms`](https://github.com/lblod/ember-semantic-forms) addon.
+This will help with visualization of of forms.
+For working with fully generated forms **Lokaal Mandatenbeheer** has added a custom-form-builder to it's application where a user can create a form from scratch [`<EditableForm/>`](https://github.com/lblod/frontend-lokaal-mandatenbeheer/blob/master/app/components/editable-form.js).

 ### Project Structure

 - Routing and anything Express related resides in `/controllers`.
 The routes should be simple methods that call services.